Colonization of Mars: Effects on human health

 Mars presents a hostile environment for human habitation.
 Different technologies have been developed to assist long-term space exploration and may be adapted for habitation on Mars.
-The existing record for the longest consecutive space flight is 438 days by cosmonaut Valeri Polyakov, and the most accrued time in space is 878 days by Gennady Padalka.
-The longest time spent outside the protection of the Earth's Van Allen radiation belt is about 12 days for the Apollo 17 moon landing.
+The existing record for the longest continuous space flight is 438 days by cosmonaut Valeri Polyakov, and the most accrued time in space is 1,111 days by Oleg Kononenko.
+The longest time spent outside the protection of the Earth's Van Allen radiation belt is about 12 days for the Apollo 17 Moon landing.
 This is minor in comparison to the 1100-day journey to Mars and back envisioned by NASA for possibly as early as the year 2028.
-Scientists have also hypothesized that many different biological functions can be negatively affected by the environment of Mars colonies.
+Scientists have also hypothesized that many different biological functions can be negatively affected by the environment of Mars.
 Due to higher levels of radiation, there are a multitude of physical side-effects that must be mitigated.
 In addition, Martian soil contains high levels of toxins which are hazardous to human health.

 Physical effects

 The difference in gravity may negatively affect human health by weakening bones and muscles.
 There is also risk of osteoporosis and cardiovascular problems.
 Current rotations on the International Space Station put astronauts in zero gravity for six months, a comparable length of time to a one-way trip to Mars.
 This gives researchers the ability to better understand the physical state that astronauts going to Mars would arrive in.
 Once on Mars, surface gravity is only 38% of that on Earth.
 Microgravity affects the cardiovascular, musculoskeletal and neurovestibular (central nervous) systems.
 The cardiovascular effects are complex.
 On Earth, blood within the body stays 70% below the heart, but in microgravity this is not the case due to nothing pulling the blood down.
 This can have several negative effects.
 Once entering into microgravity, the blood pressure in the lower body and legs is significantly reduced.
 This causes legs to become weak through loss of muscle and bone mass.
 Astronauts show signs of a puffy face and chicken legs syndrome.
-After the first day of reentry back to earth, blood samples showed a 17% loss of blood plasma, which contributed to a decline of erythropoietin secretion.
-On the skeletal system which is important to support our body's posture, long space flight and exposure to microgravity cause demineralization and atrophy of muscles.
+After the first day of reentry back to Earth, blood samples showed a 17% loss of blood plasma, which contributed to a decline of erythropoietin secretion.
+On the skeletal system which is important to support body posture, long space flight and exposure to microgravity cause demineralization and atrophy of muscles.
 During re-acclimation, astronauts were observed to have a myriad of symptoms including cold sweats, nausea, vomiting and motion sickness.
 Returning astronauts also felt disoriented.
-Journeys to and from Mars being six months is the average time spent at the ISS.
 Once on Mars with its lesser surface gravity (38% percent of Earth's), these health effects would be a serious concern.
 Upon return to Earth, recovery from bone loss and atrophy is a long process and the effects of microgravity may never fully reverse.